Holiday Shipping Tips

 Handle With Care: Consider sending fragile and delicate items via air service to minimize their time in transit and reduce the possibility of damage.

 Use Caution with Hazardous Materials: Many common items like perfume, cleaning supplies, aerosol containers and dry ice are classified as hazardous or regulated materials and have specific packing and shipping guidelines, while some are not accepted for shipping.
-Consult the experts at your local The UPS Store if you have any questions or concerns about a particular item you’d like to ship.
+Make sure not to package items in boxes that have hazardous labels on them, this will result in delays or non delivery of goods.

 Don’t Play With Fire: Matches can rub against each other in transit and ignite.
 If you plan on giving candles or a fireplace tools set, don’t include matches or lighters in the package.
 They could cause your gift and others to go up in flames.

 Be prepared: Is your gift crossing borders?
 Customs forms need strict attention.
 Be prepared with all the key information needed for the paperwork.
-For example, serial numbers may need to be recorded from all electronic equipment, while food needs to be marked “GIFT” when going to the United States.
+For example, serial numbers may need to be recorded from all electronic equipment, while food needs to be marked as a “GIFT” and a list of ingredients must also be included when shipping outside of Canada.
 (Learn more about shipping food here.)

 Pack Like A Pro: Use appropriate packing techniques and materials (such as foam packaging peanuts and bubble cushioning), to reduce the risk of damaging gifts.
 Seal shipping boxes with professional packaging tape.
 Better yet …